-HIGH ELEVATION ANGLES.
-The Company plans to position its satellites in orbital locations which provide very high signal elevation angles and thereby mitigate service interruptions which can result from signal blockage and fading.
-The Company expects that its three satellites will be placed in orbit over North America.
-Each of the Company's satellites will broadcast the same signal.
+High Elevation Angles.
+The Company plans to phase its satellites in orbits that extend for a period of time over North America to provide very high signal elevation angles and thereby mitigate service interruptions which can result from signal blockage and fading.
+Each of the Company's two satellites in operation at any given time will broadcast the same signal.

-MEMORY BUFFER.
+Memory Buffer.
 The Company's transmission design incorporates the use of a memory buffer chip contained within radio cards and S-band radios, designed to store signal and to mitigate service interruptions which can result from signal blockage and fading.
 The Company has been granted patents on its satellite broadcasting system, which incorporates a memory buffer.
 As with any wireless broadcast service, the Company expects to experience occasional "dead zones" where the service from its satellites will be interrupted by nearby tall buildings, elevations in topography, tree clusters, highway overpasses and similar obstructions; however, in most such places the Company expects subscribers will continue to receive a signal from the radio card's memory buffer.

-TERRESTRIAL REPEATERS.
+Terrestrial Repeaters.
 In certain areas with high concentrations of tall buildings, such as urban cores, and in tunnels, signals from the Company's satellites will be blocked and reception will be adversely affected.
 In such urban areas, the Company plans to install terrestrial repeating transmitters to rebroadcast its satellite signals, increasing the availability of service.
 The FCC has not yet established rules governing such terrestrial repeaters, and the Company cannot predict the outcome of the FCC's current rulemaking on this subject.
-The Company also will need to obtain the rights to use roofs of certain structures where the repeaters will be installed.
-There can be no assurance that the Company can obtain such roof rights on acceptable terms or in appropriate locations for the operation of CD Radio.
+The Company also will need to obtain the rights to use towers or the roofs of certain structures where the repeaters will be installed.
+There can be no assurance that the Company can obtain such tower or roof rights on acceptable terms or in appropriate locations for the operation of CD Radio.

-SATELLITE CONSTRUCTION AND LAUNCH SERVICES.
+Satellite Construction and Launch Services.
 In March 2, 1993, the Company entered into a contract with Loral, pursuant to which Loral agreed to build three satellites, two of which the Company intended to launch and one of which it intended to keep in reserve as a spare.
 Under the contract, the Company had an option to order a fourth satellite on preset price and delivery terms.
 In July 1997, the Company entered into a contract with Arianespace for the launch of its satellites.
 On May 27, 1998, as a result of an evaluation of the advantages of a three-satellite orbital configuration, the Company and Loral entered into the Loral Satellite Contract.
-Pursuant to the Loral Satellite Contract, Loral has agreed to construct, launch and deliver three satellites in-orbit and checked-out, to construct for the Company a fourth satellite for use as a ground spare, modify the scope of work to be performed under the contract as a result of the expansion of the Company's system to 100 channels and to become the Company's launch service provider.
+Pursuant to the Loral Satellite Contract, Loral has agreed to construct, launch and deliver three satellites, in-orbit and checked-out, to construct for the Company a fourth satellite for use as a ground spare and to modify the scope of work to be performed under the contract as a result of the expansion of the Company's system to 100 channels.